ErikPolzin/udp-chat/README.md

 -----------------------------------------------------------------

 1. Run "make venv" to create the virtual enviroment.
-2. Run "venv/bin/activate" to activate the virtual enviroment.
+2. Run "source venv/bin/activate" to activate the virtual enviroment.

+or

+3. Run "pip install -e ."

 -----------------------------------------------------------------
         2. Starting the server
 -----------------------------------------------------------------

 On localhost
-1. Run "make server" to start running the server.
+1. Run "python3 -m udp_chat.server" to start running the server.

 On specified IP address
-1. Run "make server (IP address) (port number)" to start running the server
+1. Run "python3 -m udp_chat.server (IP address) (port number)" to start running the server

 -----------------------------------------------------------------
         3. Starting a client GUI